Hyedryn/elikopy/docs/elikopy_usage.rst

 .. note::
-	If you wish to learn more about the library and its validation, we recommend you to read the detailled guide and play around with the library.
+	If you wish to learn more about the library and its validation, we recommend you to read the detailed guide and play around with the library.